- Future Students

 This site represents several significant advances in thinking about stream and riparian ecosystems and about disturbances.
-The River Continuum Concept, dynamics of wood in streams of this size, land use legacies sensed by major floods are important conceptual advances with significant roots in this study sites.
+The River Continuum Concept, dynamics of wood in streams of this size, and land use legacies sensed by major floods are important conceptual advances with significant roots in this study site.

 Faustini JM.
 2000.
 Stream channel response to peak flows in a fifth-order mountain watershed.
 Corvallis,OR: Oregon State University.
 339 p.
 PhD dissertation.

 Swanson FJ, Johnson SL, Gregory SV, Acker SA.
 1998.
 Flood disturbance in a forested mountain landscape.
 BioScience.
 48(9): 681-689.